Nursing is a great profession with many avenues to pursue, such as working part time vs. per diem.

 - As a per diem employee, am I okay with being available more often?

-There are many things to consider with working part time vs per diem vs full time in nursing.
+There are many variables to consider when weighing your options.
 But having the option to flex your hours and contribute to our profession continues to be a great benefit of our profession.

 Take these courses related to work-life balance: